 Ika: Oh?
 About what? (while being dragged by Chizuru to a room)

-The Faceless: Ayumi is an interesting twist, bordering on double subversion: she's not always seen in an Ika Musume mask, but she displays less of her personality when she's not wearing it.
+The Faceless: Ayumi is an interesting twist, bordering on double subversion: she's not always seen in an Ika Musume mask, but she's too shy to truly be herself when her face isn't hidden.

 Fanservice: Appears to be actively averted.
 The show takes place on a beach and has a largely female cast, yet none of the main cast are shown in a suggestive way — just a few side characters in bikinis now and then.
 It's rather refreshing.